progress4apple/progress.rocks/_drafts/what-s-new-in-v0-8-1.md

 ### All new Today-Widget

-My decision to create one Today-Widget for each period lead to a lot of confusion amongst users.
-In this release I'm addressing this issue with the all new "Status" Today-Widget.
-It's capable to show all of your reports within the same Today-Widget.
-Simply enable "Show in Today-Widget" in your report and add the "Status" Widget to the Today-Screen and you're all set.
-This even works for "overall" periods!
+My decision to create one Today-Widget per period lead to a lot of confusion amongst users.
+In this release I'm addressing this with the all new "Status" Today-Widget.
+It's capable to show all of your reports in the same Widget.
+Simply enable "Show in Today-Widget" in your report and add the "Status" Widget to the Today-Screen - and you're all set.
+This works for all periods - even for "overall"!

+### Minor fixes and improvements

+There are other areas which also got some love:

+* Emojis do no longer have any text shadow
+* "Search term" is displayed exactly like the input